About the Mound

 Lorrie Huber joined Mound Development Corporation in May 2013.
 In her role as Administrative Services Manager, she works closely with the President and Mound Development’s Executive Committee and Board of Trustees.
 In addition, she handles the accounting, contract maintenance, tenant requests, website/marketing updates, and many other day-to-day activities for the company.

 Prior to joining Mound Development Corporation, Lorrie spent four years at MetLife as Senior Administrative Assistant in the Customer Sales & Service Group.
 Prior to MetLife, she worked for 19 years as Executive Assistant to the President & CEO of National City Mortgage (now PNC Mortgage).
 In her early career, Lorrie worked in several administrative capacities in the Dayton area at E.F.
 McDonald, KeyBank, and NCR Corporation.

 Lorrie resides in Miamisburg, Ohio with her husband, Chuck.
-She was born and raised in Columbus, Ohio and moved to the Dayton area after graduating from Columbus State College.
-She has one grown daughter who was recently married and is currently working as a data analyst at a health care company in Columbus, Ohio.
+They have one grown daughter and son-in-law and recently welcomed their first grandson.
 In her spare time, Lorrie enjoys cooking, making jewelry, antique shopping, traveling, and word games.

 Richard C. (Dick) Church, Jr - Miamisburg Mayor

 Albert W. Leland - President, Leland Consulting, LLC